A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization: The algorithm: numerical implementation

 \subsubsection{Random starts}

-We now describe how we randomly generate starting points in $H^1([0,1];\olom)$ for the descent operator $\mathcal{G}$ at \eqref{def:desc_G}.
-We start by selecting time nodes $0=t_0 < t_1< \ldots < t_T=1$ drawn uniformly in $[0,1]$ (if operating in the time-discrete setting, such nodes are instead fixed, and coincide with the sampling times on which the fidelity term of \eqref{eq:discrete_minimization} is defined).
-We then choose the value of a random start $\gamma$ at time $t_i$ so that it maximizes the dual variable $w_{t_i}$.
+We now describe how we randomly generate starting points \(\gamma\) in $H^1([0,1];\olom)$ for the descent operator $\mathcal{G}$ at \eqref{def:desc_G}.
+We start by selecting time nodes $0=t_0 < t_1< \ldots < t_T=1$ drawn uniformly in $[0,1]$ (if operating in the time-discrete setting, we sample instead with a uniform probability on the finite set of sampling times on which the fidelity term of \eqref{eq:discrete_minimization} is defined).
+We choose the value of a random start $\gamma$ at time $t_i$ seeking to maximize the dual variable $w_{t_i}$.
 To achieve this, let $Q: \R \rightarrow \R_+$ be non-decreasing and monotonous, and define the probability measure on $E$

-for $A \subset E$ Borel measurable.
+for $A \subset E$ Borel measurable and \(E \Subset \Omega\) introduced in Assumption \ref{def:additional K}.
 We then draw samples from $\mathbb{P}_{w_{t_i}}$ with the rejection-sampling algorithm, and assign those samples to $\gamma(t_i)$.
-Using that $E$ is a convex set (Assumption \ref{def:additional K}), the random curve $\gamma \in \AC^2$ is obtained by interpolating linearly the values $\gamma(t_i) \in E$.
+Using that $E$ is a convex set, the random curve $\gamma \in \AC^2$ is obtained by interpolating linearly the values $\gamma(t_i) \in E$.
 This procedure is executed by the routine \texttt{sample}, which inputs a dual variable $w$ and outputs a randomly generated curve $\gamma \in \AC^2$.